TheCarsonWest/nerd-emoji/APHG/Globalization and Sustainability.md

 ### Definition

 - Use of natural resources in a way that does not irreversibly deplete them
-- Essential theme in human geography, driving decisions about human interactions with geographic processes
+- Essential theme in human geography, driving decisions about human interactions with geographic [[Processes]]

 ### Sustainable Development
 - Development that meets present needs without compromising future generations' needs